ncatlab/nlab-content/pages/1/8/9/0/981/content.md

 ## Structure of the cycle category {#structure}

 To analyze the structure of $\Lambda$ further, we make a series of easy observations.
+These are largely based on [Elmendorf 93](#Elm).

 +-- {: .num_prop}
 ###### Proposition